sievericcardo/greenhouse_dt_project/README.md

 - Pots
   - Soil Moisture
 - Plants
-  - Camera (measures plant health and growth)
+  - Infrared camera: it calculates the NDVI (Normalized Difference Vegetation Index) of the plant.
+We will use this data to determine the health of the plant.
 - Water pumps
   - Water flow

 #### **Data collectors**

 The data collectors are Raspberry Pi devices that collect data from the sensors and send it to the DB.
-Each data collector is associated to a greenhouse shelf and is responsible for collecting data on the assets that are located on that shelf (1 shelf, 4 pots, 4 plants, 2 water pumps).
+Each data collector is associated to a greenhouse shelf and is responsible for collecting data on the assets that are located on that shelf.

 #### **Host computer**